-It will hold in this position indefinitely as long as the flame signal strength is above the threshold of 10.
-If it drops below 10 for thirty (30) consecutive seconds, lockout will occur and the message on the display will read Flame Fail PTFI.
+It holds in this position indefinitely as long as the flame signal strength is above the threshold of 10.
+If it drops below 10 for thirty (30) consecutive seconds, lockout occurs and the message on the display reads Flame Fail PTFI.

-4. During the MTFI period, switching to the Check position will stop the program in the MTFI period.
-At this point it may be useful to inspect the position of the main flame at the burner head.
-Depending on where the switch is placed in check and depending on the selection of PTFIMTFI TIMING, terminals 5, 6 and 7 could be energized simultaneously.
-The control will display:
+4. During the MTFI period, switching to the Check position stops the Burnerlogix in the MTFI period.
+To inspect the position of the main flame at the burner head.
+Depending on where the switch is placed in check and depending on the selection of PTFI\MTFI TIMING, terminals 5, 6 and 7 can be energized simultaneously.
+The control displays: